massung/r-cade/README.md

 ### Retro

-For those of us who grew up programming the Trash-80, C64, Atari 2600, GameBoy, NES, etc. we learned a **lot** about what was really going on.
-I want kids today to be able to learn these things as well.
+For those of us who grew up programming the Trash-80, C64, Atari 2600, GameBoy, NES, etc. we learned a **lot** about what was really going on: video memory, wave functions, interrupts, et al. I want kids today to be able to learn these things as well, just in a safer environment where they can experiment without having to worry about getting it "wrong".

 A great example of this is sound.
 How does your speaker _actually_ play a C# note?
 Programming is what taught me about wave frequencies, wave functions, sound envelopes, etc. Now, with `r-cade`, it's trivial to play around with these things and hear the differences immediately: